bloominstituteoftechnology/node-db-challenge/README.md

 Use `knext` to add _data seeding_ scripts for projects and actions.

 Add support for the concept of `contexts`.
 A context is something like _at home_, _at work_ or _at computer_.
 The idea is that some actions require a certain `context` in order to be worked on.
-For example, the action of _file income taxes_ may require that you are _at home_, _at computer_ and _online_ so if you are _at work_ and look at the list of pending actions you could do in your current context, filing your taxes will not show be one of them.
+For example, the action of _file income taxes_ may require that you are _at home_, _at computer_ and _online_ so if you are _at work_ and look at the list of pending actions you could do in your current context, filing your taxes will not be one of them.

 A `context` can be applied to more than one `action`.
-An action can required more than one context, like in the example above.
+An action can be tied to more than one context, like in the example above.

 When retrieving an `action` by _id_, add a property that lists all the `contexts` related to that action.